General enquiries: 0800 326 5559

 3. Defuse resistance

 When the patient expresses resistance to the idea of behaviour change, a MET therapist will not attempt to challenge them.
 Instead, they will often appear to agree with what the patient is saying.
-This helps to further build the patient-therapist relationship and decreases the risk that the patient will become defensive and refuse to engage further in treatment.

 4. Boost confidence

 Many people dealing with a substance abuse disorder may also struggle with feelings of low self-esteem, particularly if they have attempted treatment in the past and eventually relapsed.
-The therapist must work to foster feelings of self-belief within the patient and guide them toward the realisation that they have the ability to successfully complete treatment.

 5. Examine discrepancy

 Often, individuals dealing with any form of addiction will struggle to see how their current behaviour is impacting their current state of being and their future desires.
-This discrepancy can be examined throughout the treatment programme, allowing the patient to come to their own realisations about any potential behaviour changes.

-What are the benefits of Motivational Enhancement Therapy?
+What are the Benefits of Motivational Enhancement Therapy?

 MET is a less intimidating form of addiction treatment, particularly for individuals who are resistant to change and may struggle to keep up with more intensive methods such as cognitive behavioural therapy.